material-components/material-web/docs/components/fab.md

 ### Extended FAB

-For each extended FAB, accessiblity is handled by the `label` attribute.
+For each extended FAB, accessibility is handled by the `label` attribute.
 By supplying the `label` attribute, the extended FAB will make sure that the icon is not announced.